sukhyungkf/integrations-catalog/content/index.md

 # Catalog

 We are currently in the process of making all of our integrations available publicly and we will be updating this catalog as each is released.
+Each publicly available Keyfactor integration's source code is available to modify and distribute in accordance with the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 {% assign types = "orchestrator, gateway, approval-handler, orchestrator-registration, metadata, registration-handler" | split: ", " %}
 {% for int_type in types %}